marlonry/Forkify/README.md

 # Some of the core things learned were:

-APIs
+APIs,
-NPM
+NPM,
-Babel
+Babel,
-Webpack
+Webpack,
-MVC architectural pattern
+MVC architectural pattern,
-ES6 classes
+ES6 classes,
-ES6 modules
+ES6 modules,

 I learned many other concepts that are fundamental to programming in general.